anthony-albertina/dockerize-plex/README.md

  ./setup_plex.sh
 ```

-This will pull down any dependencies and pop open the Plex webpage
+This will start the server.
 Log in and configure your media.
 If you wish to persist the state run:
 ```bash
  ./persist_plex.sh
 ```